 A recent Harvard study indicated that youth feel that the adults in their lives are much more concerned about their achievement or happiness than if they cared about other people.
 The study emphasized the need for all stakeholders in a child’s life to teach kindness.
 Here are some things that can help:

-- Be conscious of the messages you’re sending.
-Understandably, adults can directly and indirectly communicate to children the message: The most important thing is that you’re happy.
+Be conscious of the messages you’re sending.
+Understandably, adults can, directly and indirectly, communicate to children the message: The most important thing is that you’re happy.
 Think about sending (including saying it) the message: The most important thing is that you’re kind.

-- Emphasize caring when you interact with other key adults in children’s lives.
+Emphasize caring when you interact with other key adults in children’s lives.
 Let children see that the adults in their lives are discussing how they are good community members.
-For example, parents can ask teachers, in front their child, about how their child contributes to a culture of caring at school.
+For example, parents can ask teachers, in front of their child, about how their child contributes to a culture of caring at school.